eumetsat/sea-surface-temperature-applications/README.md

 2. Open a terminal (you can use the + icon on the left hand side of the menu bar to do this)

-3. If you are running on WEkEO, access the "work" directory by typeingclone the repository using
+3. If you are running on WEkEO, access the "work" directory by typeingclone the repository using (you can skip this if running on DestinE);

 `cd ~/work`